 We were able to attend church in Aizu.
 It was a nice little building, and the people were very friendly.
 There weren't many members and although it is nice to experience such a small close nit ward, it makes me appreciate our buildings and large number of members in our area.
 Mark and my parents were asked to come up and say a few words (Mark did his part in both Japanese and English and interpreted for my parents.)
 It was great and not just because Justin and I got away scott-free. :)

-Right before church, just outside of the meeting house, my dad found this 4-leaf clover.
 After Church, our great friends, Chizuko and Ami, took us to the castle (crap, can't remember the name.
 I'll look it up and add it later.)

 I saw some of the funniest looking masks I've ever seen!